harendra-kumar/concise-haskell/language/000-composition.rst

   * In a functor a regular function has to be lifted for application to the functor value
   * In an applicative values also have to be lifted for application

-In general, we can express all composition in terms of containers and unary transform operations (natural transformations).
-Later we will see that even a transform can be expressed as a data container.
-The pure transformation that we discussed in the previous section can be considered as a special case of functorial composition where the functor is an `Identity` functor.
+In general, we can express all composition in terms of containers or `functors` and unary transform operations (natural transformations) on containers (later we will see that even a transform can be expressed as a data container).
+Functorial composition is a more general form of pure composition.
+The pure composition that we discussed in the previous section can be considered as a special case of functorial composition where the functor is an `Identity` functor.

 .. details - show that by replacing the functor by an identity functor we arrive at equivalents of pure operations.